 2. Don’t use too much text

-There’s no need to fill your slides with blocks of text or bullet point lists, even if you have a lot of information to share.
-Just put the main headings up and elaborate on these as you speak.
-If you add too much text the audience will read it for themselves and won’t be listening to what you are saying.
+Do not fill your slides with blocks of text or bullet point lists, even if you have a lot of information to share.
+Just state a key message as the main heading up and elaborate on this as you speak.
+If you add too much text the audience will be reading it for themselves and won’t be listening to what you are saying.

 3. Use great visuals

 Instead of blocks of text use imagery to illustrate your points.
-Just make sure that any imagery you use is relevant to the message and don’t over do it by using too many visuals in one slide.
+Make sure the imagery you use is relevant to the message and don’t over do it by using too many visuals on one slide.

-Tables of Excel data can be hard to read and aren’t very visually attractive.
-Instead convert the data into charts and graphs, and pick colours that complement your template design
+Tables of data can be hard to read and aren’t very visually attractive.
+Convert as much data as you can into charts and infographics, and pick colours that complement your template design.

 5. Choose your fonts wisely